-- Mason will continue to work in safety and react to changes such as the Delta variant. - o Mason will reopen which will include vaccines, reporting and testing. - o Vaccines are mandatory for faculty, staff and students. - Will look at infrastructure and efficiency improvements that will help the campus operate more efficiently moving forward. - Will continue to implement the recommendations that emanated from the Task Force on Anti-Racism and Inclusive Excellence (ARIE) which is comprised of more than 130 faculty, students and staff.
+- The College of Visual and Performing Arts performed more than 295 different engagements with the community.
+Stating that the level of creativity of these events was amazing. - Mason could not have accomplished what it did this past year without the support of the Board of Visitors, the senior leadership team, faculty and staff. - Moving Forward - Mason will continue to work in safety and react to changes such as the Delta variant. - o Mason will reopen which will include vaccines, reporting and testing. - Vaccines are mandatory for faculty, staff and students. - Will look at infrastructure and efficiency improvements that will help the campus operate more efficiently moving forward. - Will continue to implement the recommendations that emanated from the Task Force on Anti-Racism and Inclusive Excellence (ARIE) which is comprised of more than 130 faculty, students and staff.
 ARIE has made 62 individual recommendations.
-Their first 15 recommendations will be worked on this year. - o There are some leadership transitions that will need to be managed.
+Their first 15 recommendations will be worked on this year. - There are some leadership transitions that will need to be managed.
 Such as the replacement of five or so deans this year. - Will continue to reinvent the campus which begins by launching a formal strategic plan.
 The plan includes the Innovation Mason Commission that determines what the campus should look like post pandemic. - The institution will go through a rebranding. - Currently, Mason is ranked at 143 in National Universities.
 An initiative is being launched to move Mason to top 100 status.
-Dr. Washington believes this can be accomplished in five years. - o Establishing a climate and sustainability action plan.
-The action plan will concisely determine when Mason could approach a net zero status. - o Implementing the Mason Virginia Promise which is a pathway to an advance degree or your own business for every Virginian that wants it. - Mason is up for accreditation this year. - Questions from the BOV following the president's report ensued: - Rector Hazel inquired if there was a timeline for the Mason Virginia Promise (MVP).
-Dr. Washington stated MVP is a five-year program. - O Visitor Moreno inquired if there is anything Dr. Washington needs from the board to accomplish his goals.
+Dr. Washington believes this can be accomplished in five years. - Establishing a climate and sustainability action plan.
+The action plan will concisely determine when Mason could approach a net zero status. - Implementing the Mason Virginia Promise which is a pathway to an advance degree or your own business for every Virginian that wants it. - Mason is up for accreditation this year. - Questions from the BOV following the president's report ensued: - Rector Hazel inquired if there was a timeline for the Mason Virginia Promise (MVP).
+Dr. Washington stated MVP is a five-year program. - Visitor Moreno inquired if there is anything Dr. Washington needs from the board to accomplish his goals.
 Dr. Washington responded that the biggest need is advocacy.
 Mason is still significantly below its peers in per student state appropriations.
 This will need to be corrected as this resource is used to raise salaries for faculty and staff for the known issue of retention.
-This will also help with some of the financial need for students. - O Visitor Oberoi reported that Virginia is receiving approximately four billion for the rescue plan and inquired if Mason will be a recipient of any of those funds.
+This will also help with some of the financial need for students. - Visitor Oberoi reported that Virginia is receiving approximately four billion for the rescue plan and inquired if Mason will be a recipient of any of those funds.
 Dr. Washington responded, that in the Governor's announcement the day prior that \$121 million of the four billion will go toward higher education and primarily for financial aid.
 That amount will also go toward the Online Virginia Network that Mason is a part of.
 Mason will receive some support but would like to gain more. - Visitor Iturregui thanked Dr. Washington for his leadership and was happy to learn about the small business development centers throughout the state.
 He would like to expand beyond helping students to helping the community as well.